Death of Kenneka Jenkins: Death

-Kenneka Jenkins was with friends at a party that took place in Room 926 of the Crowne Plaza Chicago O'Hare hotel in Rosemont, a suburb of Chicago.
-The party started at 11:30 p.m. on Friday, September 8, 2017.
-An acquaintance who arrived at the party noticed that Jenkins appeared to be swaying back and forth as she embraced him in a hug.
+An acquaintance who was present with Jenkins at the party noticed that Jenkins appeared to be swaying back and forth as she embraced him in a hug.
 Several witnesses reported seeing her drink cognac, but did not see her partake of any marijuana or other drugs.
 Another witness reported that Jenkins "wasn't acting like her usual self", noting that she would dance a little, but later appeared to be sad and went to go sit down.
-She was briefly seen with others walking through one of the halls in the hotel.
-Camera footage later surfaced of Jenkins staggering near the front desk at 3:20 a.m.
+Her sister spoke with her over the phone for the last time at 1:30 a.m.
+Jenkins was briefly seen with others walking through one of the halls in the hotel.
+Camera footage later surfaced of her staggering, apparently intoxicated, near the front desk at 3:20 a.m., and 5 minutes later she could be seen leaving an elevator on one of the lower floors.
+The final footage which captured Jenkins alive was time-stamped 3:32 a.m.
+It showed her arriving at the kitchen, where she rounded a corner towards the freezer.
+The freezer door itself was reportedly out of the camera's sight.